Pulpit Today Sermon

 A. He referred to Himself with the divine title “I am,” just as Jehovah had revealed Himself to Moses (Exodus 3:14).

-B. He forgave the sins of men (Matthew 9:6), which is an action only God performs.
+B. He forgave the sins of people (Matthew 9:6), which is something only God can do.

 C. While Scripture forbids worshiping anyone but God (Exodus 20:3–4; Luke 4:8), Jesus accepted worship from both men and angels (Matthew 2:2–11; 14:33; John 9:35-38; Hebrews 1:6).